 Stewart Weinisch was born and raised in the Bronx, NY.
 It was during his bar-mitzvah in front of the torah ark (where the Torah Scrolls are kept in the synagogue) that Stewart made this promise to God.
 "Someday I'm going to find you".
 That promise was soon forgotten.
 When Stewart was 19 several of his non-Jewish friends "became Christians" and began sharing the Messiahship of Jesus with him.
 After a full year of searching the Scriptures and comparing his Tenach (the Jewish Scriptures) with the "Christian" Bible Stewart became convinced Jesus must be the Jewish Messiah.
 Then, Stewart remembered the promise he made to God at his bar-mitzvah, and received Y'shua as his Messiah.
 Soon after that, Stewart applied and was accepted to become a student at Moody Bible Institute.
 In 1983, after completing his Bible education Stewart returned to New York City to bring the Gospel to the lost sheep of the house of Israel.
 Since that time Stewart has been in Jewish ministry.
 He and his wife Shoshannah have served as missionaries and as messianic congregation planters in New York, Connecticut, New Jersey, Florida and most recently in Charleston SC.
 Stewart and Shoshannah believe God has called them to return to New York City where there are approximately 2 million Jewish people.
 "We have a sense of urgency to proclaim the Gospel to our people".

 Shoshannah Weinisch is a missionary at the New York branch of Jews for Jesus.
 She came to faith through Jews for Jesus’ ministry in San Francisco many years ago.
-Her husband, Stewart, is also on the missionary staff as is her daughter, Melissa.
+Her husband, Stewart, is also on the missionary staff.